mug-n-ai/YRoot/docs/method.md

 Over time, I noticed a recurring pattern in my reasoning: I tend to break problems into manageable parts and then interrogate each of them with one simple question—Why?

+This approach isn’t unique to me.
+It reflects a mindset deeply rooted in physics and the scientific method: when a problem is too complex to grasp all at once, the only way forward is to decompose it, isolate its variables, and test each part for coherence.
+YRoot builds on this principle—but expands it beyond technical contexts to help with everyday reasoning, decision-making, and planning.

-This question isn’t random.
+And the question “Why?” isn’t random.
 It’s the same one we ask instinctively as children, and it turns out to be incredibly powerful.
-It sharpens focus, exposes weak points, and—most importantly—it brings out meaning.
+It sharpens focus, exposes weak points, and, most importantly, it brings out meaning.

 One principle became central for me:
 Getting the right answer for the wrong reason is still the wrong answer.